AAGI-AUS/Repositories-Guidelines/README.md

 ## Code Documentation

-Use a consistent documentation style appropriate for your language Document functions, classes, and methods with:
+Use a consistent documentation style appropriate for your language.
+Document functions, classes, and methods with:

 - Purpose description
 - Parameter descriptions